 This article may contain affiliate links

 The REI Trail 40 is a 3-day pack designed for backcountry adventures and performs amazingly well for hiking, travel, and everything in between.
-The perfectly sized travel backpack carryon has a durable build, well thought out pockets, and simple, lightweight design.
-The Trail 40 is one the best carry on backpack options for adventurous souls that want to travel with only a carry on through urban destinations and continue into the wild.
+This perfectly sized travel backpack carry-on has a durable build, well-thought-out pockets, and simple, lightweight design.
+The Trail 40 is one the best carry-on backpack options for adventurous souls that want to travel with only a carry on through urban destinations and continue into the wild.

 On my adventures around the globe, I always prefer to mix the best of cities with the best of the wild, and do so without lugging too much along the way…and I hate overpaying for gear – so this REI Travel 40 Review focuses on suitability for travel and performance in the outdoors relative to the amazing price (for more bags, checkout our list, “15 of the Best Carry on Backpacks for Travel”)

-My experience with the REI Trail 40: This backpack was only travel bag, with a small, compressible daypack, for 6 months of travel from sea to summit (literally) through Southeast Asia and South America.
+My experience with the REI CO-OP Trail 40 pack: This backpack was only travel bag, with a small, compressible daypack, for 6 months of travel from sea to summit (literally) through Southeast Asia and South America.
 The highlights were a motorcycle trip through rural Vietnam and Laos, and the trek from Lukla Airport to Everest Base Camp hiking 74 kilometers up to 17,600 feet in elevation.

 The Trail 40 handled every adventure well and stayed comfortable every step of the way.
 For the price (~$120), you’ll be hard pressed to find a better performing, more durable, and more well-rounded hiking and adventure backpack that still fits airline carryon size restrictions.
 Based on my experience with the Trail 40 over those 6 months, this is the best carry on backpack in the “cheaper” category for newbie travelers and anyone who plans to hike or trek.
 Highly recommended.